Items

 Minutes:

-Planning Team Leader:
+The Planning Team

-- advised that permission was sought to vary the original wording
+- advised that permission was

-of Condition 8 of 2016/0842/OUT which stated:
+sought to vary the original wording of Condition 8 of 2016/0842/OUT

-No development shall be commenced until full
+No development shall be commenced until full engineering,

-engineering, drainage, street lighting and constructional details
+drainage, street lighting and constructional details of the streets

 Reason: In the interest of highway safety; to ensure a satisfactory